-Our Executive Committee is ultimately responsible for ESG at Pzena, as an integrated part of Pzena's research process.
+Our Executive Committee is ultimately responsible for organizational oversight of our approach to ESG as an integrated part of Pzena's research process.

 We also have two internal committees governing ESG practices.
-The ESG Steering Committee is comprised of members of the Research team, specifically a sub-set of Portfolio Managers and the ESG team.
-The ESG Steering Committee meets quarterly to guide priorities at the intersection of ESG and Research.
-Responsibilities include determining quarterly thematic ESG research and setting external facing priorities, such as publications, interviews, and conference attendance.
+The ESG Steering Committee is comprised of members of the Research department, specifically a sub-set of portfolio managers and the ESG team.
+The committee meets quarterly to guide priorities at the intersection of ESG and research.
+The ESG Steering Committee's responsibilities include determining quarterly thematic ESG research and setting external-facing priorities, such as publications, interviews, and conference attendance.

-The ESG Operating Committee is cross-functional, consisting of representatives from our Research, Client Services, Legal/Compliance, and Operations groups.
-The ESG Operating Committee meets as often as needed (at least once annually) to oversee the day-to-day operations of Pzena's ESG efforts.
-Responsibilities include overseeing ESG reporting initiatives and evolving ESG regulations, evaluating membership of 3rd party ESG organizations, and other firm-level ESG initiatives.
+The ESG Operating Committee is cross-functional, consisting of representatives from our Research, Client Services, Legal, Compliance, and Operations departments.
+The ESG Operating Committee meets annually or as needed to oversee the day-to-day operations of Pzena's ESG efforts.
+Responsibilities include overseeing ESG reporting initiatives, monitoring evolving ESG regulations, and other firm-level ESG initiatives.